-Today, I’m going to give the Adidas Yeezy Foam Runner size chart and review.
+Today, I’m going to give the Adidas Yeezy Foam Runner size chart, sizing guide, and review.

 The Foam Runner is genuinely the most head-turning shoe that’s been released in years.
 When images of this shoe first came out, people really hated it and I could understand why.